gvertexdev/Covid-analysis/README.md

-COVID-19 Data Analysis
+# COVID-19 Data Analysis

-Project Overview:
+## Project Overview

-This project focuses on analyzing COVID-19 datasets to identify trends, patterns, and insights related to confirmed cases, recoveries, and deaths.
-The analysis was performed using Python and data analysis libraries.
+This project analyzes COVID-19 datasets to study trends in confirmed cases, recoveries, and deaths.
+The goal is to extract meaningful insights using data analysis and visualization techniques in Python.

-Objectives:

-Analyze COVID-19 case trends
+## Objectives
+- Clean and preprocess COVID-19 data
-Perform data cleaning and preprocessing
+- Perform exploratory data analysis (EDA)
+- Identify trends in cases over time
-Visualize important insights using graphs and charts Understand the impact and spread patterns through data analysis Technologies Used
+- Visualize key insights using graphs

+## Tools & Technologies
-Python
+- Python
-Pandas
+- Pandas
-NumPy
+- NumPy
-Matplotlib
+- Matplotlib
-Jupyter Notebook
+- Jupyter Notebook

-Key Features:
+## Key Analysis Performed

-Data preprocessing and cleaning
-Exploratory Data Analysis (EDA)
+- Time-series analysis of COVID-19 cases
+- Comparison of confirmed, recovered, and death cases
-Trend visualization using charts and graphs Comparative analysis of COVID-19 statistics
+- Trend visualization using line and bar charts

-Project File:
+- Data cleaning and handling missing values

+## Files Included
-covid_analysis.ipynb → Main notebook containing analysis
+- `covid_analysis.ipynb` → Main analysis notebook

-dataset.csv → Dataset used for analysis
+- `dataset.csv` → Dataset used for analysis (if applicable)

-Output:

-The project generates visual insights and statistical observations from COVID-19 data using graphical representations.
+## Results
+The analysis highlights how COVID-19 cases evolved over time and helps understand recovery and mortality trends through visual insights.

-Learning Outcomes:
+## Learning Outcomes

-Improved understanding of data analysis workflows Hands-on experience with Pandas and visualization libraries Better understanding of EDA techniques
+- Hands-on experience with data cleaning and EDA
+- Improved understanding of real-world dataset analysis
+- Strengthened Python data analysis and visualization skills